hgducharme/meatball/README.md

 2. Search - Monte Carlo Tree Search (MCTS)
 3. Evaluation - deep neural network

-This code is written with readability as a first priority and is not meant to be fully optimized.
+This code is written with readability in mind and is not meant to be fully optimized.

 # Installation